“There’s no such thing as bad weather, only unsuitable clothing.”

 My goal getting this kit was to be able to work outside all year without feeling any discomfort, despite the fact that I get cold really easily.
 I’m really happy with my current setup.
 It also breaths well so I can trudge around in the snow looking for my view without getting too hot.
 Furthermore, merino and down both regulate temperature rather than just insulating so I find I don’t have to change in and out of layers as the sun and/or wind comes and goes.

 - The Belay Jacket.
 A belay jacket is used by alpinists when they have to stop and wait around while climbing mountains.
 The advantages for plein air painters are threefold.
 First, the design of the sleeves is to allow for unrestricted movement while climbing (called articulated sleeves).
 This means that when painting you wont fight your sleeve.
 The second plus is that they are incredibly lightweight as they are usually stuffed into a stuff-sack and carried up the mountain.
 They use high-loft down or modern synthetic insulation (you can read about down and synthetic down jackets here) and this, combined with the articulated sleeves, means you really can’t feel the jacket at all when you’re holding your arm up.
 A normal winter jacket or parka will often have a noticeable pull.
 The real-world result is that I haven’t had my usual sore shoulder for a few days when I switched to a jacket this year.
 It’s not that big of a deal, but it is something to consider for anyone looking to pick up a dedicated winter plein air coat.
 The third thing about belay jackets is that they are very warm so you don’t need many layers to stay warm (though most decent winter jackets do fine here).
 I picked up a Jottnar Fjorm from a newish company based in England and I’m very happy with it.
 It’s warm, light, and the sleeves allow for unrestricted movement.
 It comes in blue or black, which work better for plein air painting in the sun as a brightly colored jacket can reflect its color back onto the painting and make it difficult to gage hues.
 Mountain Hardware, Rab, Arcteryx, Patagonia, and other mountaineering-gear companies all make belay jackets or parkas.
 For cottage companies, PHD in England and Feathered Friends, Montbell, and Nunatak in the US are also making belay and expedition jackets and parkas.
 There are both down and synthetic versions.
 I went with down for the weight to warmth ratio.
-The synthetic ones will keep you warm even if they get wet, which seems to me to be more of an issue if your life depends on it high up on a mountain.
+The synthetic ones will keep you warm even if they get wet, which seems to me to be more of an issue if your life depends on it high up on a mountain (Crux in England makes down jackets with a waterproof eVent shell).

 - Mid-layer Sweaters.
 I’m not a fan of fleece, so I bought a couple of ‘technical’ merino sweaters of different fabric weights that I switch depending on the temperature.
 They’re not stiff like some of the heavy sweaters I wore in the past to make up for my jackets never being warm enough.
 My favorite is a Bergans of Norway merino wool sweater that was reasonably priced and has a half-zipper to regulate the temperature better.
 It also comes with thumb-holes in case I ever need to do whatever it is you need thumb-holes for.